NOLASCOrabelo/Data-analyst/README.md

 # Data-analyst
-Progessing of projects personal, the power plataform, SQl the others.
+Progessing of projects personal, the power plataform, SQl and others.